Somnium (novel): Subvolva

 A day and night is around 30 Earth days.
-A day on Subvolva represents the Phases of the Moon on Earth.
+A day on Subvolva represents the phases of the Moon on Earth.
 Subvolva sees the Earth as its moon.
 The Earth goes through phases just as the Moon does during their night.
 Kepler notes that Subvolva is inhabited by serpent-like creatures.
 The Subvolvan terrain is full of fields and towns, just like Earth.
 At night on Privolva all of the water is pumped to Subvolva to submerge the land so only a small portion of land remains above the waves.
 The Subvolvans are protected from the Sun by almost constant cloud cover and rain.

-In popular culture

-Fresh Aire V by Mannheim Steamroller is a concept album based on the work, and Kim Stanley Robinson's novel Galileo's Dream draws direct inspiration from it.

-In Past Continuous, a novel by the Israeli author Yaakov Shabtai, one of the characters (Goldman) translates Somnium into Hebrew.

-Sylvia Brownrigg's novel (2012) and its same-titled cinematic adaptation Kepler's Dream (2016) are based on it.

-Dutch multi-instrumentalist Jacco Gardner released a 2018 album, Somnium, as a nod to the novel.